-- ✓ Eliminate unlawful discrimination for a protected group - ✓ Advance equality of opportunity between people who share a protected characteristic and those who don't - ✓ Foster good relations between people who share a protected characteristic and those who don't
+- ✓ Eliminate unlawful discrimination for a protected group - Advance equality of opportunity between people who share a protected characteristic and those who don't - ✓ Foster good relations between people who share a protected characteristic and those who don't

-The neighbourhood plan does not directly benefit people on the basis of their protected or relevant characteristics.
-The policies are designed to provide a suite of local 'rules' that will positively impact on the delivery of local land use planning, local infrastructure and thereby quality of life and wellbeing of parish residents.
+The neighbourhood plan does not directly benefit people based on their protected or relevant characteristics.
+The policies are designed to provide a suite of local 'rules' that will positively impact on the delivery of local land use planning, local infrastructure and thereby quality of life and wellbeing of town residents.
+A key element of the plan is a comprehensive approach towards high quality design which provides amongst other things an emphasis on safe and easy access for different groups of people in new development schemes together with accessible green infrastructure which is further explained in a supporting Teignmouth Design Code.
+In addition, the plan makes specific proposals for new community and leisure facilities.

-Two key elements of the plan are the provision of sustainable transport options which will encourage local people to use local services and facilities; and plans for a new community centre in the town.
 These will encourage greater community interaction and community cohesion.
-In addition, the Policies relating to affordable housing and housing for older residents will ultimately be beneficial to a number of groups, particularly young/older people, people on low incomes and those with a disability.
+In addition, the Policies relating to housing, including annexes to dwellings will ultimately be beneficial to a number of groups, particularly young/older people, people on low incomes and those with a disability.